Skip to Main Content

 Info

-Bank of America Platinum Plus Mastercard Business card vs. Chase Ink Business Unlimited® Credit Card
+Best cards to pair with the Bank of America Platinum Plus Mastercard Business

-Best cards to pair the Bank of America Platinum Plus Mastercard Business card with
+Who is the Bank of America Platinum Plus Mastercard Business card right for?

 But if you usually pay off your credit card every month, a low APR may not be as important to you.
-In that case, you may be better off going with a business card that allows you to earn rewards on your purchases.
+In that case, you may be better off with a business card that allows you to earn rewards on your purchases.

 For rates and fees of the American Express Blue Business Cash™ Card, please click here.